MarnuLombard/apple-calendar-slack-status/README.md

 # Sync Google Calendar to your Slack status

+This repository updates the Slack library to a more modern version that supports the JSON API changes made by Slack in October 2017.
+See https://api.slack.com/changelog/2017-10-keeping-up-with-the-jsons

 For the full tutorial, please check out the Medium post here: [Syncing your Slack status with Google Calendar because nothing is sacred anymore](https://medium.com/@bjork24/syncing-your-slack-status-with-google-calendar-because-nothing-is-sacred-anymore-3032bd171770).
 Otherwise, click the button below to begin your journey:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)